 SOURCE: FluoroPharma Medical, Inc.

-The ongoing Phase II clinical trial is an open label study designed to assess the safety and diagnostic performance of CardioPET as compared to currently utilized SPECT myocardial perfusion imaging agents and angiography, the current "gold standard."
-This multicenter study is being conducted in Belgium.
+The Phase II trial for BFPET is an open label study designed to assess the safety and diagnostic performance of BFPET.
+Results are expected over the next six months.

 About FluoroPharma Medical

-FluoroPharma's initial focus is the development of breakthrough PET imaging agents and is advancing two products in clinical trials for assessment of acute and chronic forms of coronary artery disease.
+FluoroPharma's initial focus is the development of breakthrough positron emission tomography (PET) imaging agents and is advancing two products in clinical trials for assessment of acute and chronic forms of coronary disease.
 These first in class agents have been designed to rapidly target myocardial cells.
-Other products in development include agents for detection of inflamed atherosclerotic plaque in peripheral arteries, agents with the potential to image brain tissue affected by Alzheimer's disease and agents that could potentially be used for imaging specific cancers.
+Other products in development include agents for detection of inflamed atherosclerotic plaque in peripheral arteries, agents with the potential to image Alzheimer's disease and agents that could potentially be used for imaging specific cancers.